JohnCenaCollective/STO-Academy-Build-Tool/README.md

 * **Windows**:
    * Minimum required Windows version: Windows Vista Service Pack 2.
-   * I will provide support only for the following Windows versions:
+   * We will provide support only for the following Windows versions:
-      * Windows 7 Service Pack 1 (32- and 64-bit).
-      * Windows 8.1 Update (32- and 64-bit).
-      * Windows 10 Anniversary Update (32- and 64-bit).
+      * Windows 10 Anniversary Update (64-bit).
-   * [Microsoft .NET Framework, version 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643).
-This is installed by default on Windows 8.1 and 10.
+   * [Microsoft .NET Framework, version 4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53345).
+This is installed by default on Windows 10.
 * **GNU/Linux, Mac OS, and other \*NIX systems**:
    * Mono, version 4.x or newer
       * [Installing on GNU/Linux](http://www.mono-project.com/docs/getting-started/install/linux/).
       * [Installing on Mac OS](http://www.mono-project.com/docs/getting-started/install/mac/).
       * [Compiling from sources](http://www.mono-project.com/docs/compiling-mono/).
-   * Minimum required Mono version is 3.2.x, however I will only provide support for 4.x
+   * Minimum required Mono version is 3.2.x, however We will only provide support for 4.x

 ##HOW TO USE